 1. Peel, Core and Cut

-Start off by peeling, coring, and cutting the apples into small cubes.
+Start off by peeling the apples with an apple peeler.
+Next, core and cut the apples into small cubes.

 (It’s up to you whether you like having the skins on or not, but I prefer to peel the skins to get an extra creamy texture.)